TeamMrWeb/parches-chat/docs/queryType.md

 - `userId` _ID_
    - The id of the user, if not provided, logged user will be used.

+- `username` _String_
+   - The username of the user, if not provided, logged user will be used.

 > Returns **_UserType_**

 #### Example usage